alishafique3/ML_and_DL_Made_Easy/README.md

 # Machine_Learning_and_Deep_Learning_Made_Easy_References
-I really like to make an organized technical notes.
-I will cover basic and advanced topics of machine learning and deep learning in the future.
+I love making technical notes where concepts are organized, simple to understand and presented like a story.
+I will cover basic and advanced topics of machine learning, deep learning, and data science topics in the future.

 ## Convolutional Neural Network - Part 1
 1. Deep Learning (Convolutional Neural Network) by Prof. Andrew NG on Coursera